 To use a smart weight scale correctly, you must stand barefoot on the metal sensors so bioelectrical impedance can measure your body composition accurately.

-If your smart scale gives different readings, or you’re unsure how to interpret results, this guide will show you exactly how to use it like a pro.
+If your smart scale gives different readings, or you’re unsure how to read the numbers, this guide walks you through using one like a pro.
+I’ll share what I’ve learned from testing devices and using them daily.

 Quick Answer: How to Use a Smart Weight Scale